dariofad/river/server/readme.md

 # Notes

-The server bridges a Matlab client application and a Go simulator via TCP/IP.
+The server bridges a client application and a Go simulator via TCP/IP.

 It can be executed within a VM, provided that a host-only network is created.